 We asked one of our Take Action participants from 2009, Haley (who you may have read about earlier) to come in for a photo shoot.
 We gave her a megaphone and asked her to yell about some issues she’s standing up about.

 Haley was on the team that created the “Born this Great” action in Union Square 8 years ago.
 She later became an About-Face Workshop Leader and was a leader on our founding Associate Board.
 Now she is a graduate of Columbia University and is starting a job at the U.S. Attorney General’s office in New York.

 So this logo has extra meaning for us.
 Haley represents the kind of change we want About-Face’s work to facilitate.

-We’ll be launching a new web site that incorporates these visual changes in September.
+We’ll be launching a new web site that incorporates these visual changes in late 2017.
 You will also see some other changes, such as fonts and the attitude in our design or writing.
 We think it will help express the new About-Face fully.

 New Infrastructure and Staffing

 We have a lot to do, as you can see!
 We expect that with these new changes and program expansion, About-Face will grow fivefold, so we need to get the scaffolding in place.